 The Project

-In 2013 or later, mur.at will have a pico satellite launched into a low earth orbit (310 km above the surface of our planet).
-The satellite itself is a TubeSat personal satellite kit, developed and launched by interorbital systems. mur.sat is a joint venture of mur.at, ESC im Labor and realraum.
+Sometime in the future, mur.at will have a pico satellite launched into a low earth orbit (310 km above the surface of our planet).
+The satellite itself is a TubeSat personal satellite kit, developed and launched by interorbital systems. mur.sat is a joint venture of mur.at, esc medien kunst labor and realraum.

 A team of about 30 people around mur.at (Graz/Austria) builds its first picosatellite called mursat1, based on the knowledge of Interorbital Systems, IOS, and developped further following our research requests.
 In 2013 or later, mursat1 will be sent into space.
 We expand Public Space - noncommercial, noninstitutional, experimental, researching and exploring - to see, hear, test, send, receive, and perform.